add-files-or-folders-to-zip-archives-using-csharp

 Create Encrypted ZIP Files with AES Encryption

-1. Create an instance of the Archive class with the ArchiveEntrySettings object.
+1. Create an Archive instance with an ArchiveEntrySettings object.

-2. Set password using the AesEcryptionSettings class.
-Pass the password string and the EncryptionMethod as arguments to the constructor.
+2. Set the password using AesEncryptionSettings, passing the password string and an _EncryptionMethod_.

-3. Call the CreatEntry() method with the input file path to add to the archive.
+3. Call CreatEntry() with the input file path.

-The following code sample shows how to create a ZIP file encrypted with AES encryption using C#.
+The sample below shows how to create an AES‑encrypted ZIP file using C#.

 Encrypt Folders in ZIP Files

-1. Create an instance of the Archive class with the ArchiveEntrySettings object.
+1. Create an Archive instance with an ArchiveEntrySettings object.

-The following code sample shows how to add an encrypted folder to the ZIP file using C#.
+The code sample below demonstrates how to add an encrypted folder to a ZIP file using C#.

 Encrypt Specific Files in ZIP Archives

-2. Call the CreatEntry() method with the input file path to add to the archive.
+2. Call CreatEntry() with the first file path.

-3. Set password for the file using the ArchiveEntrySettings with the **TraditionalEncryptionSettings**.
+3. Set a password for that entry using ArchiveEntrySettings with TraditionalEncryptionSettings.

-The following code sample shows how to encrypt specific files in the ZIP archive using C#.
+The sample below shows how to encrypt specific files in a ZIP archive using C#.

 Encrypt Specific Files in ZIP Archives